AnnaSophia Robb

+On television, she took the lead role of Carrie Bradshaw on The CW's series The Carrie Diaries (2013–2014).
+She portrayed Samantha Parkington in the television movie Samantha: An American Girl Holiday (2004).
+She has acted in the PBS period series Mercy Street (2016–2017), the Hulu limited series The Act (2019), Hulu miniseries Little Fires Everywhere (2020), and the Peacock drama series Dr. Death (2021).

 Early life

-Robb was born in Denver, Colorado, the only child of Janet, an interior designer, and David Robb, an architect.
+Robb was born on December 8, 1993, in Denver, Colorado, the only child of Janet, an interior designer, and David Robb, an architect.
 She was named after her maternal great-grandmother, Anna Sophie, and her paternal grandmother, Anna Marie.
-Robb is of Danish, English, Irish, Scottish, and Swedish descent.
+Robb is of Danish, English, Irish, Scottish, German and Swedish descent.
 She grew up in a devout Christian home and was home-schooled.
 She started taking an interest in acting and began by performing in front of people on her church stage.
 She competed in dance and gymnastics for four and a half years, but quit to focus on acting.
 She attended Arapahoe High School in Centennial, Colorado and graduated in 2012.

 Career

 At age eight, Robb was scouted by an agent, and she and her mother drove to Los Angeles.
 After several auditions, Robb was invited to appear in a national commercial for Bratz dolls.
 After appearing in a commercial for McDonald's, Robb had a small role in "Number One Fan", an episode of the television series Drake & Josh.
 Her first major role was the title character in the television special Samantha: An American Girl Holiday.

 Robb's two big-screen appearances in 2005 were adaptations of popular children's books.
-She starred as Opal in Because of Winn-Dixie, and as Violet Beauregarde in Tim Burton's remake of Charlie and the Chocolate Factory.
+She starred as Opal in Because of Winn-Dixie, and as Violet Beauregarde in Tim Burton's adaptation of Charlie and the Chocolate Factory.
 The latter was a major box office success worldwide, and helped escalate Robb's popularity among preteen audiences.

 In 2005, Robb was the face of Trad Clothing, helping to design and model a fashion line for girls.
 In 2006, she had a guest role on the cartoon show Danny Phantom as the voice of Danielle "Dani" Fenton.
 Robb played Leslie Burke in Bridge to Terabithia with Josh Hutcherson, which opened in U.S. theaters on February 16, 2007.
 She recorded a song for the soundtrack titled, "Keep Your Mind Wide Open", and the accompanying video received rotation on the Disney Channel.
 The song peaked at number 90 on the Billboard Hot 100 during the week of March 1, 2007, giving Robb her first charting single.
 Robb was a fan of the book before being cast in the role, saying that it "touched me in a way I hadn't been touched by a book before".